amge0/q3-project-geonanga-mamaril/readme.md

 2. Login/Signup & Theme Generator Page
 Type of data: Drag-and-drop
-Purpose: To ask for the user's interest in terms of style and aesthetic, this generator gives them an idea on which theme suits their liking the most
+Purpose: To ask for the user's interest in terms of style and aesthetic, this generator gives them an idea on which theme suits their liking the most.
+When you log in to our site, you'll be able to save your designs, and they will be displayed on our collections webpage.
+In contrast, if you are not logged in, you won't have the option to save your work.
+Additionally, logging in grants you access to our theme generator, allowing you to choose a theme for your designs.
 Structure in JSON format:

 {theme [